-This section is intended for applicants who possess full licensure as a psychologist in a US state or territory with equivalent licensure requirements to Nova Scotia.
+This section is intended for applicants who possess licensure as a psychologist in a US state or territory that authorizes them to practice psychology and with at least equivalent licensure requirements to Nova Scotia.

 Typically the following qualifications enable a transfer of registration to NS, possession of: a CPA/APA accredited degree; Certificate of Professional Qualification in Psychology (CPQ); Registration with the National Register Of Health Service Psychologists.
-However, all psychologists with full registration in a US state or territory are encouraged to use this pathway.
+However, all psychologists licensed to practice in a US state or territory are encouraged to use this pathway.

 For greater clarity, this section is not intended for those who:

-- possess registration with a psychology regulatory body that constitutes a provisional type of registration
+- possess licensure/registration with a psychology regulatory body that constitutes a provisional type of registration

-- possess registration as a psychologist but in a category that does not represent full registration, e.g. retired registration, non-practising registration, etc.
+- possess licensure/registration as a psychologist but in a category that does not authorize the practice of psychology, e.g., retired registration, non-practising registration, etc.

 - possess registration that is not with a psychology regulatory body, e.g., counselling, marriage and family therapy, etc.

 The Nova Scotia Board of Examiners in Psychology works hard to make the registration process as easy to understand as possible.
-Application information is available under the Section of the website “Psychologists Registered in the US” here.
+Application information is available under the Section of the website “Psychologists Licensed to Practice in the USA” here.

 Under The Nova Scotia Psychologists Act, Regulations & Board Policy, applicants who want to register with the Nova Scotia Board of Examiners in Psychology must meet the following criteria: